kaylajanos/RepData_PeerAssessment1/PA1_template.md

                 summarize(mean_steps=mean(total_steps),median_steps=median(total_steps))
 ```

-  -The Mean number of steps taken per day is equal to 1.0766189 &times; 10<sup>4</sup>
+- The Mean number of steps taken per day is equal to 1.0766189 &times; 10<sup>4</sup>
-  -The Median number of steps taken per day is equal to 10765
+- The Median number of steps taken per day is equal to 10765

 **What is the average daily activity pattern?**

 1.Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
-  - First Summarize
+  + First Summarize
-  - Then Plot
+  + Then Plot

 ```r
 interval<- activity %>%